aws910/gettingToPhilosophy/README.md

 # gettingToPhilosophy
-My solution to the following code challenge:
+This is my solution to the code challenge outlined below, showcased at http://aws910.com/gtp

 Getting To Philosophy